Saving the small things that run the planet

-The South West Bees Project focused on bee conservation at a regional scale.
-The Project has assessed the status of 23 of our most threatened wild bees in the counties of Bristol and Avon, Cornwall, Devon, Dorset, Gloucestershire, Somerset and Wiltshire.
+The South West Bees Project assessed the status of 23 of our most threatened wild bees in the counties of Bristol and Avon, Cornwall, Devon, Dorset, Gloucestershire, Somerset and Wiltshire.
+This will help to focus bee conservation across the region.

 Wild bees and other pollinators face many pressures in our modern environment, from habitat loss through development and changes in land management, to pesticides and climate change.